Approved Programs in Spanish Speaking Countries

 The Spanish section encourages students to choose programs that build on previous language study.
 In order to be better prepared for academic work in Spanish, we recommend that students take a writing course in Spanish (010, 011, 022, 023) at Swarthmore prior to going abroad.

 Students should meet with a Spanish faculty member to plan this study abroad and find the program that best suits their academic needs and interests.
-Students can choose from a wide range of destinations in Latin America and Spain from the list of approved programs that appears on our website.
+Students can choose from a wide range of destinations in Latin America and Spain from the list of approved programs that appears below.

-Swarthmore students interested in enrolling in study abroad programs in Latin America or Spain and seeking to be accredited by the Spanish section, need to follow the policies listed below.
+Swarthmore students interested in enrolling in study abroad programs in Latin America or Spain and seeking to be accredited by the Spanish section, need to follow the policies and accreditation procedures listed here.
 Majors and minors should check the academic requirements section for specific regulations.
+Upon returning from abroad, majors or minors must enroll in an advanced literature course in the section.

 |Students will explore social, cultural, environmental and economic impacts of globalization on local communities in the Patagonian Andes region of Argentina.
 Through an interdisciplinary seminar, the program investigates issues of cultural, economic, and environmental sustainability, examining local case studies on energy production, labor movements, and rights of indigenous Mapuche communities.
 Students participate in a service-learning project in Bariloche (community/public health with a local clinic; environmental conservation and education with the National Parks Service; preservation of cultural heritages; among others).
 Students choose two additional course electives with Argentine students and faculty at the Universidad FASTA.
 The program coursework is in Spanish, and includes a pre-semester Spanish language intensive as well as a semester-long Spanish course focusing on academic writing.
 Note: Spanish majors/minors must take 2 literature courses as their electives.|